Bioconductor/BBS/Doc/Prepare-Ubuntu-20.04-HOWTO.md

 Needed only if the machine is being configured as a secondary build node.

+#### Check that you can ping the central builder

+Check that you can ping the central builder.
+Depending on whether the node you're ping'ing from is within RPCI's DMZ or not, use the central builder's short or long (i.e. hostname+domain) hostname.
+For example:

+    ping malbec1                                   # from within RPCI's DMZ ping malbec1.bioconductor.org                  # from anywhere else

 #### Install biocbuild RSA private key

 Add `~/.BBS/id_rsa` to the biocbuild home (copy `id_rsa` from another build